-If this many people want climate legislation and are willing to list it as a priority, why hasn’t our government acted?
+If this many people want climate action legislation and are willing to list it as a priority, why hasn’t our government acted?
 Well, the politics behind climate change can be messy.

 The multi-trillion-dollar fossil fuel industry is the main culprit behind our changing climate, and they know it.
-So, to shield themselves from policies and regulations that would cost them, they’ve poured millions of dollars every year into research, think tanks, and political campaigns that deny climate change (see Drilled podcast).
-Tragically, their disinformation has been wildly successful: fossil fuel companies still receive huge government subsidies, on top of avoiding major climate legislation that would help us transition to 100% clean energy, air, soil, and water.
+So, to shield themselves from climate action policies and regulations that would cost them, they’ve poured millions of dollars every year into research, think tanks, and political campaigns that deny climate change (see Drilled podcast).
+Tragically, their climate change disinformation has been wildly successful: fossil fuel companies still receive huge government subsidies, on top of avoiding major climate legislation that would help us transition to 100% clean energy, air, soil, and water.

 We Know Climate Action is Possible